 Commercialization and New Orleans Voodoo Today

-Due to its historical significance and commercialization, voodoo is cemented as a pillar in Louisiana culture and New Orleans will continue to be the epicenter of this religion with origins as far back to ancient Africa.
+Voodoo is cemented as a pillar in Louisiana culture due to its historical significance and commercialization.
+New Orleans will continue to be the epicenter of this religion with origins as far back to ancient Africa.

 Have you heard of New Orleans Voodoo or have any stories that you’d like to share?
 Let us know in the comments below!